 There are a few steps you can take to get you and your furry bff as prepared as possible.

 If you ever need to evacuate quickly, having some basics ready in advance can make a world of difference.
 We always advise pet owners to have bags ready for their furred, scaled, or feathered friends.
-This can also double as a travel bag for those who like to take their animal friends on adventures.
+This can also double as a travel bag for those who like to take their animal companions on adventures.
+Additionally, it’s a good idea to have a plan for pet care during emergencies or holidays.
+For instance, you might want to look into Canada Day Dog Care services for times when you’re unable to care for your pet yourself.

 Here are some of the things you’d want to include: